Home / Guides/ Manage Credit

 Overview

 The Automated Clearing House (ACH) is an electronic funds transfer network that facilitates interbank transfers.
-When scheduling payments, Highnote utilizes ACH to send money from an Account Holder’s external bank account to their Highnote Financial Account.
+Highnote utilizes ACH to send money from an Account Holder’s external bank account to their Highnote Financial Account when scheduling payments.
 The movement of funds using ACH typically takes three to five business days.

-This guide will walk you through how to set up a one-time and recurring payment schedules for your Account Holders.
-To create a payment schedule, you will first need to link an Account Holder’s external bank account to their Highnote Account.
-See the Connecting External Bank Accounts Documentation for more information.
+This guide will walk you through how to set up one-time and recurring payment schedules for your Account Holders.
+You must link an Account Holder’s external bank account to their Highnote Account to create a payment schedule.
+See Connecting External Bank Accounts for more information.

 Payment Schedules

-Once a payment is initiated, a pending credit for the payment amount will be recorded on the Account Holder’s Financial Account, and the payment will be considered on-time if it was initiated on or before their due date.
-Payments will not post to the Financial Account until the funds have cleared (typically three to five business days from the day the payment is processed by the bank for ACH), and the Account’s available credit may not be released until the payment has posted (depending on your program’s credit policies).
+After initiating a payment, a credit for the payment's amount will be recorded as pending on the Account Holder's Financial Account.
+To be considered on time, the payment must be initiated on or before the due date.
+However, the payment will not be posted to the Financial Account until the funds have cleared, which usually takes three to five business days from the day the bank for ACH processes the payment.
+Depending on your program's credit policies, the Account's available credit may not be released until the payment has been posted.

-A Financial Account cannot have more than one recurring payment scheduled or three scheduled payments (including recurring and one-time payments) at any given time.
-One-time payments cannot be scheduled more than 90 days from today’s date.
-Additionally, a payment may be rejected if:
+To ensure proper management of payments, a Financial Account should have only one recurring payment scheduled or a maximum of three scheduled payments (including both recurring and one-time payments) at any given time.
+One-time payments cannot be scheduled more than 90 days from the current date.
+It is possible for a payment to be rejected if any of the following conditions are met:

-• The payment amount is greater than the Financial Account’s credit limit
+• The payment amount exceeds the credit limit of the Financial Account.

-• The amount is greater than your program’s maximum payment amount limit
+• The payment amount exceeds the maximum payment amount limit set by your program.

 Create Recurring Payment Schedule